vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 ## Compressing Knowledge

 Reality cannot be [losslessly compressed into a text](/ml/neural-data-compression).
 No book, no conversation, and no one is comprehensively usably true.
 Simplifications and empirical statistics about here and now have merit and utility in that, with less cognitive effort, you can pursue your goals.
-Our subconsciousness must operate in the face of an environment that is not fully known and not entirely understandable.
+Our subconsciousness must operate in the face of a dynamic environment that is not fully known and not entirely understandable.

 ## Battle Testing the Method